 PROGYNY ALERT: Bragar Eagel & Squire, P.C. is Investigating Progyny, Inc. on Behalf of Progyny Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-23, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Progyny, Inc. (“Progyny” or the “Company”) (NASDAQ: PGNY) on behalf of Progyny stockholders.
+NEW YORK, Dec.
+23, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Progyny, Inc. ("Progyny" or the "Company") PGNY on behalf of Progyny stockholders.
 Our investigation concerns whether Progyny has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.